Fiona-T/knot-art/README.md

 - the product category names could be stored in their own table for ease of administration (rather than a choices list).
 This table could store both the category name and a user friendly name for the frontend (e.g. for categories that contain an '&' in the name, which could not be stored in the database category name)
 - a table will be required for Orders, to store the user, their delivery information, and order cost
 - a linked table to this would be OrderLineItems which would be the individual items in an order and store the product information and quantity of that product
-- for the markets a table will be needed to record the name, location, date, time, image, website
+- for the markets a table will be needed to record the name, location, date, time, image, website, as well as a table to hold the comment details for each market
-- a further table for the user SavedMarkets will record the user and the market
+- a further table for the user SavedMarkets will record the user and the list of markets they have saved

 ## Search Engine Optimisation (SEO)
 ---